mtb-za/mWater-app3/README.md

 app-v3
 ======

 Version 3 of app.
-Still early alpha.
+Uses Meteor(meteor.com)-like MongoDb for storage.